emberjs/website/source/blog/2018-10-05-the-ember-times-issue-67.md

 There are of course a few issues that Mike is working on fixing, but we believe that this will be stable and usable soon.
 For example, `ember new app` doesn't work.

-To try this out today just use this [starter kit](https://codesandbox.io/s/github/mike-north/ember-new-output) or if you are feeling **adventurous** try out this [TypeScript start kit](https://codesandbox.io/s/github/mike-north/ember-new-output/tree/typescript).
+To try this out today just use this [starter kit](https://codesandbox.io/s/github/mike-north/ember-new-output) or if you are feeling **adventurous** try out this [TypeScript starter kit](https://codesandbox.io/s/github/mike-north/ember-new-output/tree/typescript).

 To learn more make sure to check out the [blog post](https://medium.com/@mikenorth/ember-community-meet-codesandbox-10a43076b3fa) and follow [Mike on Twitter](https://twitter.com/michaellnorth/status/1047231228020023296) to stay updated!